moby/moby/docs/sources/reference/api/docker_remote_api_v1.6.md

         ...

-    When using this endpoint to pull an image from the registry, the `X-Registry-Auth`{.docutils .literal} header can be used to include a base64-encoded AuthConfig object.
+    When using this endpoint to pull an image from the registry, the `X-Registry-Auth` header can be used to include a base64-encoded AuthConfig object.

     Query Parameters: